axbjos/geometry_website_automation/README.md

 3. Run Docker Build to build the container: docker build --pull --rm -f "Dockerfile" -t geometrywebdocker:latest "."
 4. Run the container: docker run --rm -d  -p 5000:5000/tcp geometrywebdocker:latest

-## Infrastructure Automation
+## Infrastructure Automation Examples
 ### Vagrant

-Must have Vagrant and a suitable hypervisor.
-Use Virtualbox, VMare Fusion, VMware Workstation
+- Must have Vagrant and a suitable hypervisor.
+Use Virtualbox, VMare Fusion, VMware Workstation.

-Download the desired Vagrant File and rename it "Vagrantfile"   Then simply *vagrant up*
+- Download the desired Vagrant File, put it in a directory, and rename it "Vagrantfile"   Then simply *vagrant up*

+- All examples use the ubuntu/focal64 (aka Ubunt 20.04 Vagrant compatible template "box")

+- *M1 macOS examples coming soon*  Will need to use VMware Fusion

+**Vagrantfiles:**

+VagranfileFlask - Vagrant automation to build an Ubuntu Server and automate all steps to install dependencies and run the Flask Application.
+At the end, the Flask app is up and running on port 5000.

+VagrantffileDockerFlassAllinOne - Vagrant automation that builds an Ubuntu Server, automates all steps to install Docker Engine.
+The automates building the Flask Application Container and running.
+At the end, the Flask App is running on port 5000 as a container.

-VagrantfileDocker - Vagrant automation to build an Ubuntu Server running the Docker Engine VagranfileFlask - Vagrant automation to build an Ubuntu Server prepped for running the Flask application above.
+VagrantfileDockerOnly - Vagrant automation to build an Ubuntu Server running the Docker Engine - that's it.
+Log in and build and run any container.